 3. Write a Strong Personal Statement Conclusion

 Write a strong essay conclusion that leaves a lasting impression on the college admission officers.
-It should clearly restate why you apply to a particular college.
-Moreover, a well-written conclusion will persuade the reader to read further and review your academic credentials.
+It should clearly restate why you have applied to a particular college.
+Moreover, a well-written conclusion should persuade the reader to review your academic credentials.

 The following are the elements that you should discuss while concluding a personal statement.

 - Extension of Your Goals – Discuss how getting enrolled in a course program will help in achieving your future goals.
 Write both short and long term goals.
 Such as what you hope to achieve in college or where you see yourself in the next 10 years.

 - Summarize Your Personal Statement – Write a brief summary of your personal statement.
 Don’t forget to connect your achievements or experiences to your future contributions to the institute.

 - Review and Link Back to your Introduction – Try to link your introduction and conclusion paragraph.
 Discuss what interests you the most in the course by mentioning your academic objectives.

 End this section by stating your enthusiasm for the opportunity.
 This technique will influence the committee to consider your candidacy seriously.

 Lastly, the conclusion for a college personal statement is one paragraph.
 However, for a job, one compelling sentence is enough to write a conclusion.

 4. Edit and Proofread